sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 The reviewer should be able to
 1. reproduce the program-level validation (PLV) runs on single-source benchmark.
 2. check that PLV is effective in detecting bugs which are artificially injected.
-3. run single-instruction validation pileline on individual instructions and generate the verification conditions to be dispatched to z3 solver.
+3. run single-instruction validation pipeline on individual instructions and generate the verification conditions to be dispatched to z3 solver.
 4. reproduce bugs and timeouts reported in the paper.

 # Step-by-step Instructions